 French and Francophone Studies Undergraduate Program

-The French Studies Program offers a major that can be included in many degrees offered at the University of Sydney.
+The French and Francophone Studies Program offers a major that can be included in many degrees offered at the University of Sydney.
 See below for a quick overview of the major, and follow the link to the Undergraduate Handbook for further information.